SalomePlatform/adao/doc/en/advanced.rst

 The post-processing scripts has to be modified.

-Switching from 6.x to 6.y with x < y
+Switching from 6.x to 6.y with y > x
 ++++++++++++++++++++++++++++++++++++

 There is no known incompatibility for the ADAO case file.
 The upgrade procedure